Ross Etheridge: Doncaster Rovers

 On 25 May 2016, Etheridge joined fellow League Two side Doncaster Rovers on a two-year deal.
 Etheridge failed to impress and by mid January 2017 he was third choice keeper following the signing of Ian Lawlor.
 He was made available for transfer at the end of the season, though a training ground injury where he broke his ankle made this unlikely to happen.

 Nuneaton Town

 On 25 January 2018, after being released by mutual consent from Doncaster, Etheridge was signed by National League North side Nuneaton Town.
 He joined Stratford Town on loan in September 2018 and went on to spend the majority of the season with the Southern Premier Central Division club.

 Glapwell FC

-At the start of the 2020/21 season Etheridge turned down a host of clubs to sign for home club Glapwell FC where he spent his junior years before joining Derby County academy.
-He Follows in his father Neil's footsteps who himself was No.1 at Glapwell in the 90's.
+At the start of the 2020–21 season, Etheridge turned down a host of clubs to sign for home club Glapwell FC, where he spent his junior years before joining the Derby County academy.
+His father, Neil, was the club's goalkeeper in the 1990s.
 Neil is still connected with the club as a groundskeeper.

+South Normanton Athletic

+On 7 June 2023, Central Midlands Alliance Premier Division South side South Normanton Athletic announced Etheridge had joined the club.